Culture / Book Club

 people we meet on vacation

-Release date: January 9, 2026
+Release date: 9 January 2026

-Emily Henry’s cult-favourite friends-to-lovers romance is officially getting the Netflix treatment.
+Emily Henry’s cult-favourite friends-to-lovers romance has officially received the Netflix treatment.
 The story centres on Poppy and Alex, two opposites who are somehow best friends — until a disastrous holiday ended their annual summer trips.
 Two years later, Poppy convinces Alex to give it one more go, hoping the getaway will fix whatever broke between them.
 Emily Bader stars as Poppy, with Tom Blyth as Alex, joined by Sarah Catherine Hook, Jameela Jamil, Molly Shannon and Lukas Gage.

 2. Wuthering Heights by Emily Brontë